UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 {% math %} First Pool = {[1,69] \implies \{ x \in \mathbb{Z} :  1  \leq  x  \leq  69\}}{% endmath %}

-These five numbers, regardless of their order, must match the five numbers drawn from the *FirstPool* by the lottery in order for a chance to win.
+These five numbers, regardless of their order, must match the five numbers drawn from the *FirstPool* by the lottery in order for a chance to win the entire Jackpot.
+In the game play, when the first number is drawn it has a 1 in 69 possibility of matching a ball drawn in the lottery, this leads to the second number being drawn from a pool of 68 numbers, or a 1 in 68 possibility of matching a ball in the lottery.
 This type of combination is considered a *combination without replacement*.
-This idea can be conceptualized in that when the first number is drawn it has a 1 in 69 possibility of matching a ball drawn in the lottery.
-With the second number there are now only 68 numbers left to draw from, because the numbers are chosen without replacement.
-Thus, there is now only a 1 in 68 possibility of selecting the matching number.
-Continuing this logic forward across all the five numbers necessary we arrive at, (1  in  69 x 68 x 67 x 66 x 65) possibilities.
+When continuing this logic forward across all the five numbers necessary we arrive at, (1  in  69 x 68 x 67 x 66 x 65) possibilities.

-This same concept can be expressed using enumerative combinatorics.
+This expression can be mathematically articulated using enumerative combinatorics.
 Combinatorics broadly is a branch of mathematics whose primary concern is the utilization of certain methodological processes as a means to count, and to extrapolate results from a finite set.
 When narrowing in on enumerative combinatorics we use the twelvefold way, a framework for counting permutations{% sidenote 'Two' '*Permutation*: An ordinal or sequential arrangement of the components of a set.' %}, combinations {% sidenote 'Three' '*Combination*: The arrangement of a set without reference to the order of the components.' %} and partitions.
 We will use this use this to define the range of possible combinations in the Powerball lottery.

 We can think of the range of possible numbers to be drawn as an immutable set *S* of integers whose bounds are defined in the aforementioned *FirstPool* definition.
 A k-combination is a finite portion of set *S* with *k* number of distinct elements.
-If the range of the set is known number *n* is the inclusive maximum element.
+If the range of the set is known, *n* is the inclusive maximum element.

 For the Powerball's *FirstPool* we can define *n* as equal to 69, and *k* as equal to 5.
-Acknowledging that factorials are computationally heavy, we will use them for simple explanation's sake.
+I will acknowledge that factorials are computationally slow, but here we will use them for simple explanation's sake.
 Using previously defined *n*, and *k* within equation below we will arrive at the total number of combinations including permutations within the Powerball lottery.

 {% math %} \frac{n!}{(n-k)!} {% endmath %}